vadimeisenbergibm/istio.github.io/content/docs/examples/multicluster/gateways/index.md

     Do not create a `Gateway` configuration for hosts "*.global" on port 443.
     {{< /warning >}}

-1. If you have Istio mutual TLS enabled on `httpbin`, create a destination rule for `httpbin.bar.global` in `cluster1`:
+1. Create a destination rule for `httpbin.bar.global` in `cluster1`, to enable mutual TLS on the traffic to it:

     {{< text bash >}}
     $ cat <<EOF | kubectl apply --context=$CTX_CLUSTER1 -n foo -f -